 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
-The Company has loan payable with related party which bears a fixed rate of interest and loan receivable which bears interest at 6 months libor + 500 basis points.
 The impact of the Company's exposure to the risk is minimal.

 (iii) Price risk

 Equity price risk is the risk of unfavourable changes in fair values of equities as the result of changes in the value of individual shares.
 The Company has no exposure to price risk at year end.